Washington state has some of the most beautiful scenery in the nation, so it comes as no surprise that this is a very popular state for motorcycles.

 Washington Motorcycle Insurance Requirements

-Up until July 28, 2019, motorcyclists are exempt from the state’s mandatory auto insurance laws.
-Effective at the end of this month, a new law requires that all motorcyclists must carry liability coverage and proof of insurance in order to ride on the state’s roadways.
+Up until July 28, 2019, motorcyclists were exempt from the state’s mandatory auto insurance laws.
+However, a new law requires that all motorcyclists must carry liability coverage and proof of insurance in order to ride on the state’s roadways.

 Under the new law, any motorcyclist driving in Washington state must do one of the following options: